 Many people wait until the last minute to file their income tax returns, whether taking more time to find and organize tax documents or just simple procrastination.
 Don’t be among them!

-As long as your taxes are completed by the April 18, 2016 filing deadline (April 15 falls on a holiday this year), you will not incur any penalties for filing your taxes late.
+As long as your taxes are completed by the April 18, 2017 filing deadline (April 15 falls on a Saturday this year), you will not incur any penalties for filing your taxes late.
 However, waiting until this date does not free you from last-minute stress.
 Here are a few benefits that come with filing sooner rather than later.

 Fraud or ID Theft